 4. Some people like to let the dough rest for a few minutes after its mixed and before you cut out the scones.
 This can allow the gluten to relax, which can help the scones rise better.
 However, we have never consciously did this step in any of the scones that we have baked.

-6. There's no need to spread the scones out too far apart on the baking tray as some people like to place the scones close together, even touching, as when baking the scones rise upwards rather than outwards to avoid the other scones!
+6. There's no need to spread the scones out too far apart on the baking tray as some people like to place the scones close together, even touching, as when baking the scones rise upwards rather than outwards to avoid the other scones.

 7. When cutting out your scones, push the cutter straight down and lift straight up.
-Don't twist the cutter as somehow this can prevent the scones from rising evenly!
+Don't twist the cutter as somehow this can prevent the scones from rising evenly.

-8. Also, when applying the milk glaze to each scone be careful that none of it drips down the sides, as this is said to also affect the scones rise!
+8. Also, when applying the milk glaze to each scone be careful that none of it drips down the sides, as this is said to also affect the scones rise.

-Practice is all that is required for scone making and even if your scones do not rise evenly don't despair as wonky scones are just as nice!
+Practice is all that is required for scone making and even if your scones do not rise evenly don't despair as wonky scones are just as nice.

 During baking your scones could rise wonky or side-ways almost looking like they are attempting to flee the oven!
 The reasons for this could be overworking the dough, not cutting cleanly but twisting the biscuit cutter, brushing too much liquid over the top so that it runs down the sides, old baking powder, placement of the scones on the tray, faulty oven temperatures and more!

-However, wonky scones are actually perfectly fine to eat as they taste exactly the same and many people prefer their scones to be rustic looking as they have a more home-baked, homely, and authentic appearance!
+However, wonky scones are actually perfectly fine to eat as they taste exactly the same and many people prefer their scones to be rustic looking as they have a more home-baked, homely, and authentic appearance.

 Also, our local bakery on the Scottish island where we live always has batches of wonky looking scones for sale, with some looking positively monstrous in shape!
-But these misshapen scones are still out for sale and are always popular with the tourists!
+But these misshapen scones are still out for sale and are always very popular with the tourists!

-Also, American scones often have a glaze or icing drizzled over each scone whereas traditional British scones tend to have a plainer appearance with no drizzle or frosting.
+Also, American scones often have a glaze or water icing drizzled over each scone whereas traditional British scones tend to have a plainer appearance with no drizzle or frosting.

 American scones are often eaten for breakfast or brunch, while, British scones are usually enjoyed with tea or coffee at coffee shops or tea-rooms, break-times at home or work, afternoon teas, cream teas, or for supper in the evening.

-Size: Scones will increase in size as they bake, due to the action of the leavening agent so they should look plump and well-risen.
+2. Scones will increase in size as they bake, due to the action of the leavening agent so they should look plump and well-risen.
 If they're still flat, they may need more time.

-Surface and Edges: The surface of the scones should be firm, and the edges should look set so if the scones still look wet or overly soft, they likely need more time.
+3. The surface of the scones should be firm, and the edges should look set so if the scones still look wet or overly soft, they likely need more time.

-Testing with a Toothpick: You can also test scones with a toothpick, much like you would a cake although this is not a traditional way to see if a scone is cooked.
+5. You can also test scones with a toothpick, much like you would a cake although this is not a traditional way to see if a scone is cooked.
 So poke a toothpick or skewer into a scone and if there's unbaked dough on the toothpick, they need more time.

-More vegan traditional afternoon tea recipes
+More traditional afternoon tea recipes made without eggs or dairy

 ***please note: for US measurements click the 'US customary button' within the recipe and the measurements will switch to tablespoons, cups, and ounces.***

-Recipe
+📖 Recipe

 Old-Fashioned Cherry Scones